achakravarti/sol/README.md

 SoC.
 I succeeded, and the insights that I gleaned led to the development of the Sol Library.

-The primary goal of the Sol Library is to provide a framework for software development that leverages the power of C without sacrificing on best practices.
+The primary goal of the Sol Library is to provide a set of primitives for software development that leverages the power of C without sacrificing on progressive best practices.
 The secondary goal of the Library is that it should be usable on a freestanding environment; although I don't have any experience in embedded programming, it's nice to envision that this Library is usable in such environments.
 These goals are achieved through **five modules**, which are described in the [Features](#features) section of this document.

 ## Documentation